Consensys/quorum/README.md

 true
 ```

-We now have a 7-node Quorum cluster with a [private smart contract](https://github.com/jpmorganchase/quorum-examples/blob/master/7nodes/script1.js) (SimpleStorage) sent from `node1` to `node7` (denoted by the public key `ROAZBWtSacxXQrOe3FGAqJDyJjFePR5ce4TSIzmJ0Bc=`).
+We now have a 7-node Quorum cluster with a [private smart contract](https://github.com/jpmorganchase/quorum-examples/blob/master/7nodes/script1.js) (SimpleStorage) sent from `node 1` "for" `node 7` (denoted by the public key passed via `privateFor: ["ROAZBWtSacxXQrOe3FGAqJDyJjFePR5ce4TSIzmJ0Bc="]` in the `sendTransaction` call).

 Connect to any of the nodes and inspect them using the following commands: